 Applications will be available online in English and Spanish via the SchoolMint application management software.
-Hard copies of the application will also be available at the school site and our sister-school sites.
+Hard copies of the application will also be available at the school site.
 Parents can complete their application online or at the school office.
 Office staff will be available to assist parents.